2024 Thesis Exhibition

 “Blackbird”

-A year ago, my 6 year-long relationship ended.
+In 2023 my 6 year-long relationship ended.
 Everything I knew about my future crumbled in front of me.
 I reluctantly left Vermont to heal.
 Back in my childhood home in Woodstock, Connecticut, I was comatose for two weeks.
 I couldn’t eat or sleep.
 All I could do was devise a plan to get back to the comfort of my now-ended relationship.

 My mom and I traveled around Connecticut and New York, visiting family on Long Island and the Hamptons.
 She wanted me to see new places and experience the joy of life again.
 I didn’t want to, but I knew I needed to.
 I had to figure out a way to get through something that, at the time, felt insurmountable.